-• Report in writing all additional financial aid resources you receive to the RCC SFS counter.
+• Report in writing to financial aid all additional financial aid resources you receive.

-• Complete your online entrance counseling requirement prior to applying for a loan; as well as completing your exit counseling after you stop attending the college or your enrollment falls below 6 units.
+• Complete your online entrance counseling requirement prior to applying for a loan, as well as completing your exit counseling after you stop attending the college or your enrollment falls below 6 units.